naja-js/naja/docs/guide/01-install-setup-naja.md

 This installs the latest version of Naja and its dependencies into the `node_modules` directory and records the specific installed versions into `package-lock.json` so that your colleagues will get the exact same versions when they set up the project later.

-?> You can learn more about various ways to install Naja in [Installation](/installation.md).
+?> You can learn more about alternative ways to install Naja in [Installation](/installation.md).

 ## Initialization